Using IATI: A guide for NGOs

 Exclusion, or open information, policies are documents that an organisation publishing to IATI should publish, outlining to internal and external stakeholders the types of information that will not be published in the public domain.
 (See Bond Guidance for NGOs: Developing an Open Information Policy).

-Q: The results section of the activity standard is optional.
-Are there examples of organisations trying to use this section?
+Q: The results fields of the activity standard are new to us.
+Are there examples of organisations trying to use these fields?

-Yes, for a list of organisations using the results section, go to the IATI Dashboard.
+Yes, for a list of organisations using the results fields, go to the IATI Dashboard.